 Your complete application packet includes the application form, application fee, and other supplemental forms and documents.
 For example, a Plan of Operation, including policies and procedures, is a document that is a key part of the application for some licensed operations.
 It requires your time and attention.
 It is your written plan showing how you plan to comply with minimum standards.
 For example, it needs to include information about who is responsible for ensuring minimum standards are met at all times, the physical facility, activities, child to caregiver ratios, safety, and sanitation.

-Licensing is required to charge fees for processing applications, issuing permits, and conducting background checks.
-Licensing also collects an annual fee that is due each year on the anniversary date of the issuance of your license.
+CCR is required to charge fees for processing applications, issuing permits, and conducting background checks.
+CCR also collects an annual fee that is due each year on the anniversary date of the issuance of your license.
 The money from fees is deposited in the state's general revenue fund.

-Information about your operation and its compliance history will be available on our public web site at www.dfps.state.tx.us/Child_Care/Search_Texas_Child_Care/default.asp.
-It is available to anyone.
+Information about your home and its compliance history will be available to anyone on our public Search Texas Child Care website.

 In some areas, you may need to meet zoning, building code, home owner association, and other requirements concerning the location and construction of a child-care operation.
 These are not licensing requirements, but you may have to meet them before local authorities will perform fire and sanitation inspections.